-Dog food - which one is right?
+Dog food - Which one is right for my dog?

 -